Fleishman-Lab/CADAbRe_public/README.md

 ## Running CADAbRe

 ### Step 1: Relax the structures of the parental antibodies
 We recommend relaxing the parental structures before design.
 A RosettaScripts xml for running the relax can be found at xmls/Relax.xml and example pdbs can be found in example_pdbs.
 Please note that in our protocol for CADAbRe, we run the initial relax 15 times and take the lowest-scoring one.
 The output for the example pdbs can be found in example_pdbs_relaxed.
+Each relax job should take about 15 minutes to run on one CPU.

 ### Step 2: Threading combinations of human germlines on each parental structure
 An example xml for running the threading can be found at xmls/CADAbRe.xml.
 Examples of several germline combinations threaded on the relaxed structure of PDB ID 3NAA can be found in example_pdbs_threaded.
+Each threading job should take about 5 minutes to run on one CPU.